S-Ficarra/SunsetFest/README.md

     });
 ```

-Each test are made on these fake datas, the MockRepository is injected when services are initialized
+Each test are made on these fake datas, the MockRepository is injected when services are initialized.